nyu-pl-fa18/hw03/README.md

 Hint: you can write *assertions* in your code that test whether your properties are loop invariants.
-For instance, if you store the left bound of the search interval in a variable `l`, one of your invariants could say that `l` should always be positive.
+For instance, if you store the left bound of the range in the variable `l`, one of your invariants could say that `l` should always be positive.
 You can check this by adding the statement

 `assert(0 <= l)`